diva-e/eslint-config-typescript-recommended/README.md

 npm install --save-dev eslint-config-typescript-recommended
 ```

-Then, add this to your .eslintrc file:
+Then, add this to your eslint config file like:

 ```
 {
   "extends": ["typescript-recommended"]
 }
 ```

+No need for adding `eslint:recommended` in eslint config file.